All public address systems (PA systems) have three basic components.

 Amplifiers

-Input and Output Connections, (Jacks)
+Input and Output Connections, (Jacks)1.
+Microphones

 First are there enough microphone inputs for your purposes?
 Generally speaking 2-4 microphones are all most presentations will need.
 Too many microphones will restrict your ability to amplify.
 Every time you double the number of active microphones, you lower the maximum level of amplification.